FORKS RIFLE CLUB

 Range Location: 2051 12th Ave.
 NE, Emerado, ND (8.5 miles west of Merrifield, ND on County Road 6)

 Equipment: No shooting coats, gloves, mats, stools or spotting scopes permitted.
 Recommend a military style web gear, ammo belt, bandolier or ammo bag to carry ammo.
 If handgun is carried, it has to be in a secure belt holster.
-Competitors are encouraged to utilize web gear and uniform items consistent with the rifle being used.
 Competitors also may want to carry a canteen with water.

 Targets: Targets in each firing lane will consist of one head and shoulder, one half body, and one full body cardboard silhouette in stands.
 Targets will be positioned on the berm of the high power range target pit.
 Hits will not be scored until the relay completes the entire course of fire.
 The targets will be left brown.

 Course of Fire: The competitors for each relay will form up on their assigned firing lane on the 600-yard firing line.
-On command, competitors will assume a prone, sitting or kneeling position, load five or eight rounds from the person into the magazine and fire on the selected targets individuals shooting bolt rifles will reload with three rounds and fire those rounds on the selected targets in a time period not to exceed five minutes.
+On command, competitors will assume the prone, sitting or kneeling position, load five rounds from the person into the magazine and fire on the selected targets then reload with five rounds and fire those rounds on the selected targets in a time period not to exceed five minutes.
 No artificial support other than the rifle’s sling may be used during firing.
-Upon completion of fire, the competitors will unload, open bolts and insert ECIs.
+Upon completion of fire, the competitors will unload open bolts and insert ECIs.
 Then competitors will be allowed two minutes to police their brass and prepare to advance to the next firing line.

 Carrying their rifles (with EICs inserted) and ammunition on their person, competitors will then advance, remaining abreast, to the 300-yard firing line and repeat the firing sequence that was fired at 600 yards.
 Once firing is completed at 300 yards the competitors will move to the 200-yard firing line again moving abreast carrying their rifle (with EICs inserted) and ammunition on their person.